loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

     subclass   = ethernet
 ```

 I tried to backup my current pfSense `config.xml` file and place a copy onto the installation USB flash drive as per [these instructions](https://docs.netgate.com/pfsense/en/latest/backup/restore-during-install.html#restore-configuration-from-media-during-install).
 That way, immediately after install, pfSense would restore my configuration file (saving me a step later).
 However, I couldn't get this to work.
-I instead did a fresh install, and then restored my `config.xml` file from the menu.
-Because my APU2 used the `igb` driver, and this one used `igc`, pfSense gave me a GUI to update my VLANs and interfaces, then I was able to reboot without issue.
+I instead did a fresh install, and then restored my `config.xml` file from the web interface.
+Because my APU2 used the `igb` driver, and the DEC740 used `igc`, pfSense gave me a warning in the web interface to update my VLANs and interfaces, then I was able to reboot without issue.
 If you want to see more, Tom Lawrence has a [great video](https://www.youtube.com/watch?v=0oi02LayIIM) talking about the process of restoring from a backup (both to the same hardware, and different hardware).

 {{< img src="20250219_001.png" alt="pfsense interface mismatch" >}}

-At that point, I was able to unplug the old APU2, plug in this device, and everything was updated.
+At that point, I was able to unplug the old APU2, plug in the DEC740, and everything was working (hardware cutovers never go this smoothly)!

+You can see the drop in CPU usage from around 20% on the APU2 to 5% on the DEC740.

+{{< img src="20250222_001.png" alt="pfsense cpu/memory usage" >}}

 # Conclusion

+I've been using the DEC740 for about a week now without any issues.

+I don't measure per-device power on my UPS, but the CPU on the APU2 had a TDP of 6W, while the CPU on the DEC740 has a TDP of 16W, so it does use more power (but not much more).

+pfSense automatically picked up the AMD thermal sensor.
+The APU2 ran at around 50°C, while the DEC740 runs at around 44°C (the APU2 used a thermal pad instead of thermal paste, and the DEC740 has a heavy, metal heatsink).

+I'm planning on calling Verizon to increase my FiOS plan to 1Gbps, so I'm looking forward to that day.
+I'm very happy with the DEC740 so far, and I'm hoping it will give my homelab 10 years of room to grow (now I just need some 10Gbps switches 😅).

 \-Logan